 Soil monitoring is carried out according to the Law on Soil Protection (Official Gazette of RS, No. 112/15) and in accordance with the Regulation on limit values of polluting, harmful and hazardous substances in the soil (Official Gazette of the RS, No. 30/2018).
-Monitoring the condition of the soil in relation to erosion processes, in particular the leaching and accumulation of material with water, is an important tool for the successful protection of agricultural, forestry and other soils.

-Noise monitoring is carried out by systematically measuring, evaluating or calculating individual noise indices in accordance with the Environmental Noise Act in the Environment (Official Gazette of RS, No. 36/09, 88/10 and 96/21), the Rulebook on noise measurement methods, content and scope of environmental noise measurement reports (Official Gazette of the RS, No. 139/22) and the Regulation on noise indicators, limit values, methods for evaluating noise indicators, disturbance and harmful effects of environmental noise (Official Gazette of RS, No. 75/10).
+Noise monitoring is carried out in accordance with the Law on Protection from Noise in the Environment (Official Gazette of RS, No. 36/09, 88/10 and 96/21), the Rulebook on noise measurement methods, content and scope of environmental noise measurement reports (Official Gazette of the RS, No. 139/22) and the Regulation on noise indicators, limit values, methods for evaluating noise indicators, disturbance and harmful effects of environmental noise (Official Gazette of RS, No. 75/10).